2021 Loisaida Artist in Residence:

 In Seeking Truth, Sojourner becomes a medium for examining modern society’s perception of Black Womanhood.
 For this reason much of our target audience will be high school students of Black, African American and LatinX demographics.
 High school students are at an age where they are exploring their own agency.
 They are finding a way to shape their own images within a current pop culture which places extreme emphasis on public presentation and social media influence- often to the psychological and emotional detriment of these children.
 Social media tends to be High School age children’s primary vehicle for validation and sources of information.
 We hope that this study of Sojourner will inspire deep contemplation on these matters.

-During the research and development phase of the residency, the Bonita Oliver conducted a Call for Public Participation.
+During the research and development phase of the residency, Bonita conducted a Call for Public Participation where a multigenerational audience gathered virtually to test the immersive virtual environment of Bonita’s Metaverse.

 Participants will be invited to explore themes of image distortion throughout history, personal narrative and legacy as we move into a digital future as artists.
 There will be a discussion during which participants are invited to share about their own process.
 The event will be held live, in person- for the general public (though teenage, interdisciplinary, artists of color will be strongly encouraged to participate) It will also be streamed online for a wider- at home- audience.This event was held December 17th, 2021 at 630pm EST.